CobayaSampler/planck_supp_data_and_covmats/README.md

 This repo contains:

-- A plain text version of the official Planck lensing data.
+- A plain text version of the official Planck lensing data, from Antony Lewis' CosmoMC (https://github.com/cmbant/CosmoMC).

 - Covariance matrices from the official Planck parameter grids.